 The company's operations are subject to significant environmental regulation under the laws of the Commonwealth of Australia and its States and Territories in respect of its operated and non-operated interests in petroleum exploration, development and production.
-Its oil and gas production interests in the State of Queensland are operated by Bounty group companies, AGL Energy Limited and Santos Limited.
+Its oil and gas production interests in the State of Queensland are operated by Santos Limited, Bounty group companies and AGL Energy Limited.
 Its non-operated offshore exploration operations in PEP 11, NSW are conducted by a competent operator; BPH Energy Limited.
-Bounty is a joint operator of the farm in to EP 475, 490 and 491, TP 27 (Cerberus Permits), Western Australia.
-Each of the operators and joint operator undertake operations in full compliance with all relevant environmental legislation of the Commonwealth of Australia and the relevant States.
+Bounty is a farminee to EP 475, 490 and 491, TP 27 (Cerberus Permits), Western Australia operated by Coastal Oil & Gas Pty Ltd. Each of the operators and joint operator undertake operations in full compliance with all relevant environmental legislation of the Commonwealth of Australia and the relevant States.
 Bounty otherwise complies with all relevant environmental legislation.